stnbu/mass_gathering/README.md

 You should be able to see each player's "missiles" in the other window.

-Please file a [GitHub Issue](https://github.com/stnbu/mass_gathering/issues/new/choose) if you have difficulty compiling the project.
+Please file a [GitHub Issue](https://github.com/stnbu/mass_gathering/issues/new/choose) if you encounter anything "interesting".

 ## WASM